jacobdufault/forge/Entities/README.md

-## Neon.Entities
+## Forge.Entities

-`Neon.Entities` is an advanced entity-component-system implementation that is inspired by immutability.
+`Forge.Entities` is an advanced entity-component-system implementation that is inspired by immutability.
 It is designed to scale to large games and be rendering engine agnostic, and there is first-class support for Unity.

 Here's the short list: